-Finally here is what other two prominent figures said of Lenin.
-They had never met Lenin though they were his contemporaries and were greatly influenced in their outlook by his ideas and personality.
+Finally, here is what two other prominent men said of Lenin.
+They had never met Lenin but, being his contemporaries, they were greatly influenced by his ideas and personality.

 Ho Chi Minh, leader of the Vietnamese people and an outstanding figure in the world Communist movement, said: "In his lifetime he was our father, teacher, comrade and counsellor.
 Today he is our lodestar, leading us to social revolution."